Patrick Chambers (labor organizer): Union activism

-Tagus Ranch Strike 1933
+Tagus Ranch strike of 1933

-In late summer of 1933, workers at the Tagus Ranch near Tulare CA were receiving 15 cents an hour to pick peaches, with “wages paid in scrip rather than legal currency."
+In the late summer of 1933, workers at the Tagus Ranch near Tulare, California were receiving 15 cents an hour to pick peaches, with “wages paid in scrip rather than legal currency."
 Chambers had spent weeks organizing workers to prepare for a strike.
 Workers demanded an end to scrip payment and an increase to 35 cents an hour.
 They also demanded an end to the requirement that they buy “at a company store that charged prices 25 to 30 percent higher than those outside the ranch.
 When 750 workers walked out on August 14, 1933, “Chambers...felt confident of victory.”